xCDAT/xcdat/docs/getting-started-hpc-jupyter.rst

 ::

-   conda create -n <ENV_NAME> -c conda-forge xcdat matplotlib ipython ipykernel conda activate <ENV_NAME>
+   conda create -n <ENV_NAME> -c conda-forge xcdat xesmf matplotlib ipython ipykernel conda activate <ENV_NAME>

 The advantage with following this approach is that conda will attempt to resolve